muxinc/elements/packages/mux-player-react/README.md

 #### Customizing `@mux/mux-player-react/lazy`'s placeholder

+`@mux/mux-player-react/lazy` will display the contents of mux-player's `placeholder=` attribute as a background image.

 If you are generating your pages with a Node.js server (for example, [Next.js](https://nextjs.org/docs/basic-features/data-fetching/)), consider using `@mux/mux-player-react/lazy` with [`@mux/blurhash`](https://github.com/muxinc/blurhash) to generate a placeholder to display during loading.

+If you want to apply CSS _just_ to the placeholder, use the css selector `[data-mux-player-react-lazy-placeholder]`.

 # Docs